 Staff will teach, coach and reinforce emotion identification and regulation.
 This means being able to identify, name and control emotions.
 They also will teach distress-tolerance skills like anger management and relaxation.

-What are the risks of an inpatient psychiatric hospital stay?
+What are the risks of a PBMU stay?

 Our unit serves children and teens who struggle with emotional and behavioral problems.
 Your child may see behaviors you might find distressing and would prefer they not see.
 This may include the use of curse words; aggression; and psychiatric symptoms like self-harm, purging, mania and psychosis.